amalick8/amalick8/README.md

 ---

-## ⚡ Fun Facts
+## 🎉 Fun Fact
-- I commit in waves — sometimes 30+ commits in a single grind session.
+I commit in intense bursts — sometimes 20–30 commits in one grind session — and break/rebuild things until they’re perfect.
-- I treat GitHub as my **training arc**, not just a portfolio.
-- If I’m curious about something, I will break it, rebuild it, and master it.